-The Air Conditioning, Refrigeration and Heating Systems Technology program prepares students for a rewarding career in the HVAC/R industry.
+The Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R) I program prepares students for a rewarding career in the HVAC/R industry.
 Instruction consists of academic as well as laboratory and hands-on training designed to prepare the student to meet numerous industry standards and for practical certification.
 Upon successful completion, students will be qualified for a position as a residential entry-level air conditioning, refrigeration, and heating technology technician.

 Maintaining proper air quality and a comfortable temperature inside every office, industrial building, home, and school is a necessity.
 Ensuring food, medicine and other perishables are safely refrigerated and controlled is also imperative.
 The need for trained technicians who know how to install, repair, or service air conditioning, heating, and refrigeration systems is expected to grow faster than the average for all occupations through this decade.
 Earning this certificate can be the starting point of a very satisfying career, which pays higher than average hourly wages.

 A minimum grade of "C" or better must be achieved in all professional coursework.

 In this program, you'll have the opportunity to network with major contractors while you're still in school.
 We also refer you for internships and job interviews.
 Florida State College at Jacksonville's Building Construction program has a long-standing relationship with this region's major industry organizations, such as Woods Engineering, ShayCore Enterprises, Superior Construction, Stellar Group, Dickey Smith & Company, Miatt Construction, Accubuild Construction, Haskell, Gilbane, Barton and Malow, and Auld & White.

 Members of the Northeast Florida Builders Association serve on our Construction Management Advisory Council and on advisory committees for all trades.
 The advisory committees provide leadership, support, and guidance for the program.